olympiawoj/graphql-query-language-notes/graphql-query-language-transcript.md

 ## Listen for Data Changes in Real-time with a GraphQL Subscription
+_**Description:** A GraphQL API can push new data to the client with the Subscription Type.
+In this lesson, we’ll listen to checkIn and checkOut mutations in real time._

 Instructor: [00:00] At this point, we've requested data with queries, we've changed data with mutations.
 There's one more operation type, though, with GraphQL.
 That is a GraphQL subscription.
 Let's say we wanted to set up a real-time listener for anytime a pet is returned.